RaccoonlabDev/docs/doc/airspeed/README.md

 ## 4. Main function description

-This node measures differential pressure and temperature with high rate (100 hz by default) and publish averaged data with low rate (10 hz should be enough for PX4 Autopilot otherwise it will anyway perform average filter).
-Publication and measurement rates might be configured using node parameters, but it is reccomended to use default values.
+This node measures differential pressure and temperature with high rate (100 hz by default) and publishes averaged data with low rate (10 hz should be enough for PX4 Autopilot otherwise it will anyway perform average filter).
+Publication and measurement rates might be configured using node parameters, but it is recommended to use default values.

 Available list of parameters is shown on the picture below: